qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 As you can see, the original `dialog` selector is not redirected to the `window` selector.
-Only the child controls are redirected to their respective child controls of the window widget.
-The `dialog` widget is styled with the return from the `style` function.
+Only the child controls are redirected to their respective child control styles.
+The `dialog` widget is styled with the returned map from the `style` function.
 This allows one to just refine a specific outer part of a complex widget instead of the whole widget.

 It is also possible to include the original styling of the `window` selector into the `dialog` as well.
 In this case the styling of the `window` selector is applied to the `dialog` selector but it also gives the ability to override some styling properties.
-Also, the `styles` parameter of the `style` function contains the styles of the original selector.

 ```javascript
 qx.Theme.define("qx.theme.classic.Appearance",